IsThatFearny/quartz/Historian's Toolkit - Semester 1/Toolkit Essay Plan.md

 - The gay rights movement had not so readily adopted the direct action techniques that other civil rights movements had (D'Emilio 1998)
 -

 D'Emilio's article demonstrates the infighting within the movement between the young and the old guard - Stonewall as the catalyst for cohesiveness?
-He emphasises the formation of the Gay Liberation Front (GLF)
+He emphasises the formation of the Gay Liberation Front (GLF).
+Gay liberation as opposed to homophile movements, etc.

 Begs the question 'did the homophile movement have *that* much influence pre-stonewall?'

 Could argue for radical change in tactics and identity without distortion of LGBT history?
 Define 'radical change' (or involve oneself in debate over definition)

 By treating the riot itself as a moment of radical change, we do not necessarily distort LGBTQ+ history, as long as we acknowledge that it would not have been possible without the activism of those who came before, even though said activism was in a different form.
 It was the beginning of a more radical approach to LGBT rights, marking a shift away from peaceful protest.

+Perhsps distortion of lesbian history?